The ease of finding the best flights has become increasingly easy in recent years, thanks to search engines such as Skyscanner and Hopper.

 On the other hand, Hopper is only functional for finding the best deal on an app.
 While they do have a website that can be accessed from your desktop, it is mainly there just to prompt you to download the app.

 You can, however, use the desktop site to search for hotels.
-Therefore, Hopper will only be useful for the smartphone-equipped traveler.
+Therefore, Hopper will only be useful for smartphone-equipped travelers.

 Booking a Flight